adamscharf/eatbetterlifestyle/docs/recipes.md

 - salt and fresh ground pepper
 - olive oil spray, optional

-### Directories
+### Directions

 1. Preheat oven to 375 degrees.
 1. On your cutting board, cut off both ends of your eggplant.
-Using a sharp knife carefully slice your eggplant lengthways into 1/2" slices.
+Using a sharp knife carefully slice your eggplant lengthways into ½" slices.
 (Here' a great post for a visual how-to cut an eggplant into slices)
 1. Once my eggplant is sliced up I lay the slices out onto baking racks or pans and sprinkle the slices with kosher or coarse salt.
 This will pull out the moisture and any bitterness from the eggplant.
 I let it sit in the salt for about 15-30 minutes.
 1. While your eggplant is sitting, season your breadcrumbs with salt, pepper, parmesan and Italian seasoning (you can always use store bought Italian seasoned breadcrumbs if you like).
 Set up an assembly line: sliced eggplant, whisked eggs, shallow dish of seasoned breadcrumbs and lightly greased baking sheets (I spray mine with cooking spray).
 1. Rinse salt off eggplant and pat dry well with dish towels or paper towels.
 I like to press down as I'm drying to really pull out all the water.
 Once eggplant is pressed dry, you are ready to bread.